Stijnkr/GNSS_Antenna_Pole_Mount/README.md

 # GNSS_Antenna_Pole_Mount

 Simple and robust GNSS Antenna Pole Mount

+This repository contains the design for a simple and robust GNSS Antenna Pole Mount.

+Features:
+Adjustable Clamps: Fits various pole diameters.
+Easy Installation: Quick to install and secure.